 namedtuple

-to add new features
+to add new functionalities

 With this knowledge, you can deeply improve the quality of your existing and future code.
 If you frequently use tuples, then consider turning them into named tuples whenever it makes sense.
 Doing so will make your code much more readable and Pythonic.